Asabeneh/30-Days-Of-JavaScript/15_Day_Classes/15_day_classes.md

 }
 ```

-We have created an Person class but it does not have any thing inside.
+We have created a Person class but it does not have anything inside.

 ### Class Instantiation

 Instantiation class means creating an object from a class.
 We need the keyword _new_ and we call the name of the class after the word new.

-Let us create a dog object from our Person class.
+Let us create a person object from our Person class.

 ```js
 class Person {